vizzTools/vizzToolsCore/README.md

 # vizzToolsCore

-`vizzToolsCore` is set of standardized Data Structure definitions with a Python library interface.
-Currently this project is a under early development.
+`vizzToolsCore` is a set of standardized Data Structure definitions as JSON Schema each with an HTML page for easy linking, for example using JSON-LD, and a Python client library for interacting with the data structures.
+Currently, this project is under early development.
 See the [Data model documentation](https://vizztools.github.io/vizzToolsCore/)

 ## Roadmap